Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 Rice.
 11. Sequence diagram

-a - initial stage; b – meander growth and displacement; c - the formation of an old woman
+a – initial stage; b – growth and displacement of the meander; c – formation of an oxbow

-In the channels, deeper places alternate - stretches and shallow areas - rifts.
-The line of the greatest depths of the channel forms the fairway, and the line of the greatest current velocities is called the core.
+The channels alternate between deeper places – reaches and shallow areas – rifts.
+The line of greatest depth of the channel forms the fairway, and the line highest speeds flow is called a core.

-A floodplain is a part of a river valley that is flooded during floods or floods.
+Floodplain is a part of a river valley that is flooded during high water or floods.

-The width of the floodplains of lowland rivers is usually on the order of the width of the Russian
+The width of the floodplains of lowland rivers is usually about the width of the Russian

-la up to several tens of channel widths, sometimes reaching 40 km.
+la up to several dozen channel widths, sometimes reaching 40 km.

-A stretch is a deep section of a river bed located between shallow sections of a river bed (rifts).
-A pool usually forms where a local increase in the speed of the river flow is observed during floods and its bottom is intensively eroded (for example, in curved sections of the channel, in the narrowing of the river valley).
-Usually, a stretch is formed in the channel of a meandering river at the top of a bend near a concave bank.
-Usually, along the course of a meandering river, stretches regularly alternate with rifts.
+Reach is a deep-water section of the river bed, located between shallow sections of the river bed (rifts).
+A stretch usually forms where, during a flood, there is a local increase in the speed of the river flow and its bottom is intensively eroded (for example, in curved sections of the channel, in narrowings of a river valley).
+Typically, a reach is formed in the bed of a meandering river at the top of a bend near a concave bank.
+Typically, along a meandering river, stretches regularly alternate with riffles.

-Perekat is a shallow section of a river bed.
-Usually the rift is composed of loose deposits (alluvium), crosses the channel and has the form of a rampart: with a gentle slope facing the current, or with a steep slope facing
+A riffle is a shallow section of a river bed.
+Typically, a riffle is composed of loose sediments (alluvium), crosses the channel and has the appearance of a shaft: with a gentle slope facing against the current, or with a steep slope facing downstream.

-The rift is formed as a result of uneven erosion of the channel by the water flow and the deposition of sediment.
-Rollover is often found in areas of expansion
+A riffle is formed as a result of uneven erosion of the riverbed by water flow and sediment deposition.
+Rolling often occurs in areas of expansion

 river beds, near the mouths of tributaries.
-Over the rifts, the flow loses its energy.
+Above the riffles the flow loses its energy.

-The height difference between the source and the mouth of the river is called the fall of the river; the ratio of the fall of a river or its individual sections to their length is called the slope of the river (section) and is expressed as a percentage (\%) or per mille (‰).
+The difference in height between the source and the mouth of a river is called the fall of the river; The ratio of the fall of a river or its individual sections to their length is called the slope of the river (section) and is expressed as a percentage (\%) or in per mille (‰).

-Delta - a lowland in the lower reaches of the river, composed of river sediments,
+Delta is a lowland composed of river sediments in the lower reaches of a river,

-cut through by an extensive network of branches and ducts.
+cut through by an extensive network of branches and channels.

 Deltas are usually

-represent a special mini-ecosystem both on the planet as a whole and in the basin of a particular river.
+represent a special mini-ecosystem both on the planet as a whole and in the basin of a specific river.

-Despite their limited size (the area of all the deltas of the world slightly exceeds 3% of the land area, and the delta coasts account for about
+Despite their limited size (the area of all deltas in the world does not much exceed 3% of the land area, and the deltaic shores account for about

-9% of the coastline of the World Ocean), deltas have rich natural resources (water, land, biological), which makes them very promising for agriculture and fisheries, water transport.
+9\% length coastline oceans), deltas have rich natural resources (water, land, biological), which makes them very promising for agriculture and fisheries, water transport

-that.
-Thanks to fertile soils and an abundance of moisture, river deltas in a warm climate (Huang He, Nile, Amazon, etc.) became the birthplace of agriculture and human civilization as a whole.
+ta.
+Thanks to fertile soils and abundance of moisture, river deltas in warm climates (Huang He, Nile, Amazon, etc.) became the birthplace of agriculture and human civilization in general.
 Estuary is a funnel-shaped

-spitting mouth of the river, expanding towards the sea.
-It is formed near rivers flowing into the seas, where the mouth of the river is strongly affected by tides or other movements of ocean waters.
-In the northern regions they received the name of the lips (Obskaya
+a river mouth that widens towards the sea.
+Formed near rivers flowing into seas, where the river mouth is strongly influenced by tides or other movements of ocean waters.
+In the northern regions they were called lips (Ob

 lip).
-In desert regions, the so-called dry mouth is formed.
+In desert areas, a so-called dry estuary is formed.

 ⇐ Previous12345678Next ⇒